Libyan crisis: First civil war (2011)

-Post-revolution armed groups and violence
+Factional violence (2011–2014)

 The Libyan revolution led to defected regime military members who joined rebel forces, revolutionary brigades that defected from the Libyan Army, post-revolutionary brigades, militias, and various other armed groups, many composed of ordinary workers and students.
 Some of the armed groups formed during the war against the regime and others evolved later for security purposes.
 Some were based on tribal allegiances.
 The groups formed in different parts of the country and varied considerably in size, capability, and influence.
 They were not united as one body, but they were not necessarily at odds with one another.
 Revolutionary brigades accounted for the majority of skilled and experienced fighters and weapons.
 Some militias evolved from criminal networks to violent extremist gangs, quite different from the brigades seeking to provide protection.

 After the first Libyan civil war, violence occurred involving various armed groups who fought against Gaddafi but refused to lay down their arms when the war ended in October 2011.
 Some brigades and militias shifted from merely delaying the surrender of their weapons to actively asserting a continuing political role as "guardians of the revolution", with hundreds of local armed groups filling the complex security vacuum left by the fall of Gaddafi.
 Before the official end of hostilities between loyalist and opposition forces, there were reports of sporadic clashes between rival militias and vigilante revenge killings.

 In dealing with the number of unregulated armed groups, the National Transitional Council called for all armed groups to register and unite under the ministry of defense, thus placing many armed groups on the payroll of the government.
 This gave a degree of legitimacy to many armed groups, including General Khalifa Haftar who registered his armed group as the "Libyan National Army", the same name he used for his anti-Gaddafi forces after the 1980s Chadian–Libyan conflict.

 On 11 September 2012, militants allied with Al-Qaeda attacked the US consulate in Benghazi, killing the US ambassador and three others.
 This prompted a popular outcry against the semi-legal militias that were still operating, and resulted in the storming of several Islamist militia bases by protesters.
 A large-scale government crackdown followed on non-sanctioned militias, with the Libyan Army raiding several now-illegal militias' headquarters and ordering them to disband.
 The violence eventually escalated into the second Libyan civil war.